nicozumarraga/light-mcp-agents/README.md

 1. **Hierarchical Composition**: Agents can use other agents' capabilities, creating a powerful composition model.
 2. **Encapsulation**: Each agent encapsulates a specific domain or capability.
 3. **Reasoning Delegation**: Complex tasks can be delegated to specialized agents.
-4. **Tool Propagation**: Tools available to lower-level agents are accessible through capabilities to higher-level agents.
+4. **Tool Propagation**: Tools available to lower-level agents are accessible through capabilities to higher-level agents and with direct access.
 5. **Configuration-Driven**: Define capabilities through simple configuration files without changing code.
 6. **Scalability**: Add new capabilities or specialized agents without modifying existing ones.